TheoNorris/the-odd-dog-blog/README.md

 ![The Odd Blog](/assets/readme-documents/odd-dog-header.png)

 The Odd Dog Blog is a project for enthusiasts of all things dog shaped.
-Through the use of the MongoDB atlas database users will be able to start discussions of varying categories.
+Through the use of the MongoDB atlas database, users will be able to start discussions of varying categories.
 They will also be able to like, comment on, edit and delete said discussions.
 The database will also contain varying articles which the user can access from the home page.
 The website is a multi-faceted website using flask template technology.
-The three pages are the index page, which contains blogs and articles.
+The three main pages are the index page, which contains blogs and articles.
 The discussions page, where people can start discussions on a variation of categories.
 And the news page which has dog-related news-articles.

 ## UX